 If an employee has knowledge or concern of illegal or dishonest fraudulent activity, the employee is to first speak with his/her immediate supervisor.
 If, after speaking with the supervisor, the employee continues to have reasonable grounds to believe their concern is valid, the employee should report the concern to the Union Assistant Director/Human Resources and Business Management.
-If the supervisor is the subject of the concern, the employee should report directly to the Assistant Director/Human Resources and Business Management is the subject of the concern, the employee should report directly to the Executive Director.
+If the supervisor is the subject of the concern, the employee should report directly to the Assistant Director/Human Resources and Business Management or designee.
+If the Assistant Director/Human Resources and Business Management is the subject of the concern, the employee should report directly to the Executive Director.
 An employee who intentionally files a false report of wrongdoing may be subject to discipline, up to and including termination.